Facts & Figures

 Creation of EWC bodies – evolution

-After over a decade of operations, the total number of transnational bodies for information and consultation (EWCs created) has reached 1529, while 1150 of them are curently (April 2018) active (operating).
-We have observed steady, though moderate, growth in the number of EWCs each year.
+After more than two decades of operation, the total number of transnational bodies for information and consultation (EWCs created) has reached 1529, while 1150 of them are curently (April 2018) active (operating).
+We have observed a steady, though moderate (and gradually declining) growth pace in the number of EWCs each year.
 The rate of the creation of such bodies was highest in 1996 (introduction of Directive 94/45/EC and deadline for voluntary EWC agreements) and in 1999–2000 (extension of Directive 94/45/EC to UK and Ireland).
 Since 2002, the annual number of newly created EWCs has been, on average, 30–35, with on average 20-25 new ones per year creted in the past 5 years.

 It seems that national traditions and corporate culture (country of origin/headquarters of an MNC) do have an impact on the establishment of EWCs.
 The national distribution of EWCs by country of headquarters of the parent company shows significant variations between the EU member states.

-can be seen in this figure, the highest number of currently active EWCs is found in US-based multinational enterprises operating in Europe, followed by EWCs in German, British, French and Swedish companies.
+As can be seen in this figure, the highest number of currently active EWCs is found in German companies, followed by US-based multinational enterprises operating in Europe, and British, French and Swedish companies.

 EWC bodies currently active, by category of employment in EEA

 Company size measured by number of employees seems consistently to play an important role in terms of defining initial conditions for the establishment of an EWC.
-The highest rate of existing EWCs was identified in the largest multinational enterprises, with over 10,000 employees, and in the smalles MNCs below 5,000 employees (35%; note that 'small' in this case is only used as a relative size description and does in no way correspond to the definition of small-medium enterprises).
-For companies between 5,000 and 10,000 employees the rate is only at 16%.
+The highest rate of existing EWCs was identified in the largest multinational enterprises, with over 10,000 employees (32% of the total), and in the smallest MNCs below 5,000 employees (35%; note that 'small' in this case is only used as a relative size description and does in no way correspond to the definition of small-medium enterprises).
+For companies between 5,000 and 10,000 employees the rate is only at 15%.